Guide to the Lemizh / English dictionary

 But people have always been dimly aware of the problem with the start of things.
 They wonder aloud how the snowplough driver gets to work, or how the makers of dictionaries look up the spelling of the words.

-The words in the list are given with inner factive and sorted by their order in the Lemizh alphabet.
+The words are given with inner factive case and sorted by their order in the Lemizh alphabet.

-As elsewhere on this website, hovering the mouse over a Lemizh word will display its transcription, and hovering over an abbreviation (marked with a dotted underline) will display its meaning.
-(Note: Transcription conventions are often misleading for words in the Troyan language, so the pronunciation is given explicitly after these words.)
+As elsewhere on this website, hovering the mouse over a Lemizh word will display its transcription, and hovering over an abbreviation (marked with a dotted underline) will display its meaning – unfortunately, not on smartphones.
+As transcription conventions are often misleading for words in the Troyan language, the pronunciation is given explicitly after these words; as is pronunciation for Ghean.

 Translated words are given in ordinary black print, while any explanatory or otherwise additional material is printed in grey (provided you have a graphical browser and don’t override web pages’ styles).